itsvismay/Basis/README.md

     - Free fall sim
     - Fixed points sim

 4. Run the full Youngs solver
+    - Run on test, make sure it works
+    - Run on a modal basis

+5. Time warp
+    - Talk to Dave